Originally Published February 5, 2019

 An Endless Selection of Products

-According to the Chemical Abstracts Service (CAS) there are 144,000,000 chemicals in existence.
+According to the Chemical Abstracts Service (CAS) there are over 150,000,000 chemicals in existence.
 These chemicals can be combined into even more products.
 Our research has shown the average organization’s hazardous product list is divided into 15% pure chemicals and 85% products (or mixtures of chemicals).

 These products are marketed by suppliers who focus on the benefits of the products not the associated risks.
 The only place to get the hazard information for these products is through WHMIS as nobody can possibly understand this vast number of products and associated hazards without it.
 But chemical risk management requires moving beyond obtaining data sheets to reading and acting on the information presented.